Digital dividends: The positive effects of digital identity

 As in Estonia, Austrian public authorities first imposed on themselves the rules they wanted to apply to society as a whole.

-Initial legal proceedings, the law-drafting process, and then all governmental procedures were brought in line with the program for a paperless government.
+Initial legal proceedings, the law-drafting process, and then all governmental procedures were brought in line with a paperless government program.

 Austria's approach has been very similar to that of Estonia.